gary909/DIY-MIDI-Keyboard/README.md

 Features;

-Pot for tempo
+Pot for tempo<br />
-Pot for velocity
+Pot for velocity<br />
-Button with 5 Arp-modes
+Button with 5 Arp-modes<br />
-Arp stop button
+Arp stop button<br />
-Keyboard Octave Buttons with responsive LED brightness Switch to chose between keyboard and ARP mode
+Keyboard Octave Buttons with responsive LED brightness<br />
+Switch to chose between keyboard and ARP mode  <br />

 Note: to upload code to the board, you'll need the switch set to the left (aka keyboard mode)